TaalayDev/PixelVerse/README.md

 ## Contributing

-We welcome contributions to PixelVerse!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+Contributions to project are welcome!
+Please feel free to submit pull requests, create issues or spread the word.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Acknowledgments

-- Thanks to all the contributors who have helped shape PixelVerse.
-- Special thanks to the Flutter community for their invaluable resources and support.

 ---